+Amazon takes on Apple with DRM-free music.
 I’ve used iTunes since it was first released in 2001.
 When music was first sold via iTunes, I bought into the idea right away and stopped buying CDs altogether.
 I didn’t care about DRM and I didn’t care about bit-rates.
 When they started selling TV shows, I didn’t… Continue reading Amazon takes on Apple with DRM-Free Music

 Safari 3.1 Released – new version has limited support for HTML5, embedded fonts via CSS and more.
 It’s a pretty solid release, but much more needs to be done to reduce the memory footprint of the app on Windows.

 So… in order to get functionality that probably should have been included with the iPod touch to begin with… you’re going to charge me $20 for it.
 Are you out of your effing gourd, Apple?
 This is in bad form, especially considering this product is only around four months old, and today’s update was software… Continue reading WTF Apple. srlsy?

 Bought an iPhone?
 Get your Apple Store Credit.
 Given that they’re using SMS for this… I wonder if people that have used hacks to liberate the iPhone from AT&T will be able to receive the rebate…

 Today marks the start of my fourth week of walking with Nike+.
 Here are some stats so far: Number of Workouts: 11 Total Time: 5.8 hours Total Calories: 5845 Total Distance: 15.35 mi Average Pace: 23’06″/mi Farthest Workout: 2.56 mi Fastest 1-Mile: 20’51″/mi I have not been tracking weight loss, though I should.
 (I’m hoping… Continue reading Nike+: 3rd Week